nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Scenario 1: Setting goal

-You want to set `get cap 5.0` as your goal.

-You should input: `goal get cap 5.0`
+If you want to set `get cap 5.0` as your goal, you should input: `goal get cap 5.0`.

 The output from the program should be: